DIYLAB-DE/DualDisplay_T4/README.md

 ### Used libraries

-1. Optimized ILI9341 screen driver library for Teensy 4/4.1, with vsync and differential updates: <https://github.com/vindar/ILI9341_T4>
+1. Arvind's optimized ILI9341 screen driver library for Teensy 4/4.1, with vsync and differential updates: <https://github.com/vindar/ILI9341_T4>

 ### Used development software